LZeroAnalytics/thornode/docs/concepts/fees.md

 The THORChain blockchain has a set 0.02 RUNE fee.
 This is set within the THORChain [Constants](https://thornode.ninerealms.com/thorchain/constants) by `NativeTransactionFee`.
 As THORChain is 1e8, `2000000 TOR = 0.02 RUNE`

-### Binance Chain

-THORChain uses the gas_rate as the flat Binance Chain transaction fee.

-E.g. If the `gas_rate` = 11250 then fee is 0.0011250 BNB.

 ### UTXO Chains like Bitcoin

 For UXTO chains link Bitcoin, `gas_rate`is denoted in Satoshis.
 The `gas_rate` is calculated by looking at the average previous block fee seen by the THORNodes.